Tufo Comtura 4 TR Review: Affordable and Durable Road Tires

 Additionally, it’s a Czech product manufactured not far from where I live.
 So, I decided also to try the Comturas.

 I use different wheelsets, so the distance ridden is spread among multiple tires.
-However, I have ridden about 1500 km (930 miles) with one set, and I still don’t see significant tire wear.
+However, I have ridden about 1500 km (930 miles) with one set and still don’t see significant tire wear.
 See the pictures below:

 The main disadvantage of these tires is their difficulty putting them on rims.
 It’s a much tougher job than with tires like Continental GrandPrix 5000 S TR.
 I recommend following official instructions that make the job easier.